actions/runner-images/README.md

 If you need help with how to set up your workflow file or use a specific tool, check out the [GitHub Actions Community Forum](https://github.community/t5/GitHub-Actions/bd-p/actions).

+## OS's offered
+We currently offer Linux, macOS, and Windows virtual environments:

+- **Linux**.
+We offer Ubuntu 16.04 and Ubuntu 18.04.
+We do not plan to offer other Linux distributions.
+If you want to build using other distributions with the hosted virtual environments, we suggest you use Docker.
+Alternatively, you can host your own VMs and make use of self-hosted runners.
+- **macOS**.
+We offer macOS Catalina 10.15.
+- **Windows**.
+We offer Windows Server 2016 and Windows Server 2019.
+However, we plan to offer only Windows Server 2019 starting on November 7, 2019.
+We plan to add Visual Studio 2017 to the Windows Server 2019 virtual environment, but do not yet have a firm ETA.

 ## Guidelines for what's installed
 We follow these rough guidelines when deciding what to pre-install: